DastanIqbal/NDKHello2/README.md

 #Open terminal head to project root and fire this command
 ndk-build

-#Now run your Android NDKHello Project.
+#Now run your Android NDKHello2 Project.